 It is important to understand that working in the kitchen to make delicious food has a lot more to it than chopping vegetables and mixing ingredients.
 There are many other factors that come into play when it comes to cooking.

 For instance, maintaining the right temperature while cooking is essential to creating mouthwatering dishes.
-It may come as a surprise but for some dishes, especially in case of baking, achieving and maintaining the right temperature may be the key to creating the perfect dish.
+It may come as a surprise but for some dishes, especially in the case of baking, achieving and maintaining the right temperature may be the key to creating the perfect dish.

 Without correct knowledge of temperature control, it is almost next to impossible to get the right texture, softness, and consistency of food.
 Sometimes, if the temperature is not high enough, your food will remain uncooked despite staying on the stove for the right amount of time.